Swim Coaches Association Ranks Top Division I GPAs

 Rice is an institution with an elite academic curriculum, but when it came time for the University to make a commitment to its swim program and its dynamic head coach, Seth Huston, the mathematics was pretty simple.

 The $5.4 million is a substantial amount to put behind a college swim program, particularly in the current economic climate.
-The University believes that when it comes to a program like coach Huston's (with the type of student-athletes he recruits) it is money well-spent.
+Rice University believes that when it comes to a program like coach Huston's (with the type of student-athletes he recruits who become Rice Owls) it is money well-spent.

-After he led Rice to a come-from-behind second place finish at the 2012 Conference USA Championships, he coached two Owls (Casey Clark and Erin Flanigan) competing at the U.S. Olympic Trials.
-His Owls set a total of five new school records in 2012.
+After he led the team to a come-from-behind second place finish at the 2012 Conference USA Championships, he coached two Owls (Casey Clark and Erin Flanigan) competing at the U.S. Olympic Trials.
+Rice set a total of five new school records in 2012.

 The 2011 season proved to be a dramatic breakthrough for the Rice swim program.
 Huston's Owls sent a buzz through the nation's collegiate swimming circles by winning the C-USA Championship.
 It marked Rice's first league title in women's swimming dating back to the start of the program in the early 1970s.

-The most interesting, if not eye-opening, aspect of the Owls' C-USA Championship is that the Blue & Gray won the title despite not competing in, nor getting any points for, the three conference diving events.
-The second-most interesting aspect of the championship season is that Rice won only one event at the meet (the 400-IM, by then true freshman Quincy Christian).
+The most interesting, if not eye-opening, aspect of the Owls' two C-USA Championships is that the Blue & Gray won the titles despite not competing in, nor getting any points for, the three conference diving events.
+The second-most interesting aspect of the 2011 championship season is that Rice won only one event at the meet (the 400-IM, by then true freshman Quincy Christian).
 Even with only one individual champion, the Owls had so many other personal bests and high finishes across the roster that the points simply began to pile up.

 The absence of diving points, or having just one individual champion, did not matter.
 In either case it's important to note that it was a swim team, behind the training of a true swim coach, that won the conference title.
 Huston's C-USA peers voted him as the 2011 Coach of the Year, the second-straight year for him to earn the honor (after he won it for the first time in 2010).